 We have carried out research on physics-informed neural networks!
 Read the following for more:

-Moseley, B., Markham, A., & Nissen-Meyer, T. (2021).
+Moseley, B., Markham, A., & Nissen-Meyer, T. (2023).
 Finite Basis Physics-Informed Neural Networks (FBPINNs): a scalable domain decomposition approach for solving differential equations.
-ArXiv.
+Advances in Computational Mathematics.

 Moseley, B., Markham, A., & Nissen-Meyer, T. (2020).
 Solving the wave equation with physics-informed deep learning.
 ArXiv.